papandreou/inter/README.md

 #### inter.getCurrency(currencyId)

-Get info about a specific time zone, queried by its ID:
+Get info about a specific currency, queried by its ID:

 ```javascript
 require('inter').load('ar').getCurrency('ZRN');